As a native Hebrew speaker, I thought it would be fun to write an article about right-to-left languages.

 As you can see, the text would be RTL, while the number would be presented LTR.

-What does this all mean?
+But what does all of this mean?

-3. Right-to-left languages are often actually bi-directional.
+- Right-to-left languages are often actually bi-directional.
 With bidi support, you will be able to display numbers left-to-right, keeping the rest of the content right-to-left.

-Are right-to-left-languages easy to localize into?
+Are right-to-left languages easy to localize into?

 In all honesty, this all sounds more complicated than it actually is.
-By using a system which supports RTL and bi-directional display, such as our Translation Management System, you can strike off a couple of worries from the very start.
+By using a system that supports RTL and bi-directional display, such as our Translation Management System, you can strike off a couple of worries from the very start.

 Want to test it yourself?
 You can do it here, for free!

-Read more about RTL languages and non-latin typographies here.
+Read more about RTL languages and non-Latin typographies here.